-Proposition 22 may cause dominoes to fall against gig workers-American Taxi Cab of Augusta
+Proposition 22 may cause dominoes to fall against gig workers

 A multi-million dollar ad push made by Uber, Lyft and Postmates in November 2020 was followed by the passing of Prop 22 in California, leaving the door open for those corporations to keep health care and other benefits from their laborers.
 The bill may create a ripple effect if similar actions play out in other states or even federally.
 These companies are extremely good at their targets including applications and understanding of google algorithms in practicing their business models unlike several Taxi Cab Companies such as American Taxi Cab of Augusta that is constantly struggling to survive during pandemic.